metacpan/metacpan-cpan-extracted/distros/H/HTML-SocialMeta/README.md

 Returns an instance for the player card:

     $card->create('player');
     # call meta provider specifically
     $card->twitter->create_player;
     $card->opengraph->create_video;

 Fields Required:

     * site
     * title
     * description
     * image
     * player
     * player_width
     * player_height

+Optional Fields:

+    * image_alt

 image to be displayed in place of the player on platforms that does not support iframes or inline players.
 You should make this image the same dimensions as your player.
 Images with fewer than 68,600 pixels (a 262 x 262 square image, or a 350 x 196 16:9 image) will cause the player card not to render.
 Image must be less than 1MB in size

 ## App Card

 The App Card is a great way to represent mobile applications on Social Media Platforms and to drive installs.

     ,-----------------------------------,
     |   APP NAME              *-------* |